Renée Zellweger Dazzles In A Go-For-Broke Portrayal Of Judy Garland

 One night after a show, Judy, feeling lonely, befriends an adoring couple, Stan and Dan, and joins them for a late dinner at their apartment.
 In a touching scene, Dan, played by Andy Nyman, reminds Judy how much she means to her many gay fans.

 The director, Rupert Goold, has a deft way with actors.
 He gets a lovely performance from Jessie Buckley as Judy's London handler, Rosalyn Wilder, always there to lend an ear and keep her on schedule.
 Finn Wittrock plays the aggressively charming music entrepreneur Mickey Deans, who becomes Judy's fifth and final husband.
-Their tempestuous union does a number on Judy, who suffers a few drunken on-stage meltdowns before rebounding with a climactic performance of "Over the Rainbow" that might just reduce you to tears.
+Their tempestuous union does a number on Judy, who suffers a few drunken onstage meltdowns before rebounding with a climactic performance of "Over the Rainbow" that might just reduce you to tears.

 It's a dazzling showcase for Zellweger, whose commitment is astonishing even when the illusion doesn't always seize hold.
 While the actress has a sweetly quavering singing voice, she makes no effort to match Garland's warm, velvety contralto — reportedly at the instruction of the director himself, who rightly guessed that it would be smarter to channel Garland than to imitate her.
 Curiously, Zellweger's physical resemblance to Garland is most pronounced when the camera catches her in profile; she wears the character like a mask that keeps slipping.
 There's something poignant about that, since Garland herself struggled to live up to a persona constructed for an audience that could love her one minute and turn on her the next.

 Zellweger herself knows something about what it's like to be chewed up and spat out by the industry machine.
-After her earlier triumphs in movies like Chicago and Cold Mountain (the latter for which she won an Oscar), she struggled for the next decade to find decent roles, endured much sexist mockery from the entertainment press and only recently returned to filmmaking after a six-year hiatus.
+After her earlier triumphs in movies like Chicago and Cold Mountain (the latter for which she won an Oscar), she struggled for the next decade to find decent roles.
+She endured much sexist mockery from the entertainment press and only recently returned to filmmaking after a six-year hiatus.
 Her empathy for her subject is apparent in every scene.
 Renée Zellweger may not be Judy Garland, but she reminds us that technical perfection is no match for emotional truth.